craftingcity/The-Known-World/README.md

 - You can don only armor with which you have proficiency.
 - To don armor, you must incorporate it into your body over the course of 1 hour, during which you must remain in contact with the armor.
 To doff armor, you must spend 1 hour removing it.
 You can rest while donning or doffing armor in this way.
 - While you live, your armor can't be removed from your body against your will.
 **Versatile Form.** You gain proficiency in a skill of your choice.
 You gain one feat of your choice.
 You may increase one ability score of your choice by one.

 ##### Aasimar (a.)
 Aasimar are the good reformation of a Faith-full Soul.
 A soul that passes into [[Elysium]] becomes a Aasimar here, though they are stripped of any previous sense of self, they are allowed the memories of their soul's owner.

 **Age.** You are considered fully mature, and you do not age.
 **Size.** Mechanically, your size is Medium.
 You stand at about seven feet tall.
 You weigh about four-hundred pounds.
 **Speed.** Your speed is 30 feet per round.
 You gain a hover speed of 5 feet per round.
 **Celestial Ancestry.** Your creature type is celestial.
 You ***cannot*** perform acts that the fates would consider evil.
 You gain the following benefits;
 - You have resistance to necrotic damage and radiant damage.
 - You know the *Light* cantrip.
 Once you reach 3rd level, you can cast the *Lesser Restoration* spell once using this trait, and you regain the ability to do so when you finish a long rest.
 Once you reach 5th level, you can cast the *Daylight* spell once with this trait as a 3rd level spell, and you regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
 - As a reaction, you may cast *protection from evil and good* on yourself or one creature within five feet of you.
 You cannot use this feature until you complete a long rest.
 **Powerful Form.** You have proficiency in the Athletics skill.
 You count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

 ### Culture
 Your culture bestows in you and your neighbors some traits and ideals that can be mechanically represented by Ability Score Increases and Proficiencies and Language, or some other culturally endowed traits.
 #### Nation-States of Coalition
 ##### Kingdom of Prosper
 **Ability Score Increase.** Your Strength score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[King's Common (language)]] and [[Goblin (language)]].
 **Skills.** You are proficient in Intelligence (Nature), Wisdom (Survival), and one set of tools of your choice.
 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ##### Church of the White Flame
 **Ability Score Increase.** Your Dexterity score increases by 1, and your Wisdom increases by 1.
 **Languages.** You know at least two languages; [[High Common (language)]] and [[Elvish (language)]].
 **Skills.** You are proficient in Intelligence (Religion), Wisdom (Survival), and one set of tools of your choice.
 **Mental Discipline.** You have resistance to psychic damage.
 You have advantage on all Wisdom saving throws.

 ##### Tetrimoc's Desert
 **Ability Score Increase.** Your Constitution score increases by 1, and your Intelligence score increases by 1.
 **Languages.** You know at least these two languages; [[Desertspeech (language)]] and [[Draconic (language)]].
 **Skills.** You are proficient in Intelligence (History), Charisma (Persuasion), and one set of tools of your choice.
 **Desert Proficiency.** You gain advantage on Dexterity (Initiative) and Dexterity (Stealth) checks while you are in a desert.

 ##### Democratic Combine of Peoples
 **Ability Score Increase.** Your Strength score increases by 1, and your Wisdom score increases by 1.
 **Languages.** You know at least these two languages; [[Swampish (language)]] and [[Aquarian (language)]].
 **Skills.** You are proficient in Wisdom (Survival), Wisdom (Insight), and one set of tools of your choice.
 **War-bound.** When you score a critical hit with a melee weapon attack, you can roll one of the weapon’s damage dice one additional time and add it to the extra damage of the critical hit.

 #### Non-Coalition Entities
 ##### Dwarven Kingdoms
 **Ability Score Increase.** Your Strength score increases by 1, and your Constitution score increases by 1.
-**Languages.** You know at least these two languages; [[Dwarven (language]] and one "common" language of your choice.
+**Languages.** You know at least these two languages; [[Dwarven (language)]] and one "common" language of your choice.
 **Skills.** You are proficient in Intelligence (Investigation), Strength (Athletics), and one set of tools of your choice.
 **Dwarven Training.** You gain proficiency with two kinds of artisan’s tools of your choice.
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.
 In addition, whenever you make an Intelligence (History) check related to the origin of any architectural construction, you are considered proficient in the History skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.

 ##### Cenva Minyo
 **Ability Score Increase.** Your Intelligence score increases by 1, and your Wisdom score increases by 1.
-**Languages.** You know at least these two languages; [[Modern Elven (language)]] **Skills.** You have proficiency in Intelligence (Arcana) and Intelligence (History).
+**Languages.** You know at least these two languages; [[Modern Elven (language)]] and [[Dwarven (language)]].
+**Skills.** You have proficiency in Intelligence (Arcana) and Intelligence (History).
 **Elven Training.** You have proficiency with the longsword, shortsword, shortbow, and longbow, as well as with light and medium armor.
 You gain proficiency with one kind of artisan’s tools of your choice.
 Your proficiency bonus is doubled for any ability check you make that uses the chosen proficiency.

 ##### Blood-Hobgoblin Clans
 **Ability Score Increase.** Your Strength score increases by 1, and your Dexterity score increases by 1.
 **Languages.** You know at least these two languages; [[Goblin (language)]] and [[King's Common (language)]].
 **Skills.** You have proficiency in Strength (Athletics), Wisdom (Perception), and one set of tools of your choice.
 **Martial Discipline.** You are proficient with light and medium armors, as well as all basic and martial weapons.
 You have advantage on saving throws against being frightened.

 ##### Desert Outlanders
 **Ability Score Increase.** Your Dexterity score increases by 1, and your Constitution score increases by 1.
 **Languages.** You know at least these two languages; [[Desertspeech (language)]] and your choice of [[Thieves Cant (language)]] or [[Infernal (language)]].
 **Skills.** You are proficient in Wisdom (Survival), Wisdom (Animal Handling), and one set of tools of your choice.
 **Fortune of the Many.** If you miss with an attack roll or fail an ability check or a saving throw, you can gain a bonus to the roll equal to the number of allies you can see within 30 feet of you (maximum bonus of +5).
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses you finish a long rest.

 ### Ex-Occupation
 While your specific background is likely tied deeply to your character's Culture and Heritage, as well as our ideas about your charachter's story, what the **Player's Handbook** calls background I would like to call your character's ex-occupation.